sciZer0/7/v/README.md

 Capital At Risk:<br>
 A huge flow of tokens for years<br><br>

-Importantly, even 3 honest nodes (Validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of 50,000 TPS.
+According to mentioned above, even 3 honest nodes (Validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of over 50,000 TPS.
 So this over 83 fold margin of safety (of 250 Validators, 250/3=83.33) might be  the sufficient condition for the blockchain to be considered sustainable.

 Moreover, there are about 200 countries around the world.
 At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator — and this would make the whole system highly-sustainable, meaning, extremely-hard, at best impossible, to stop.